VIDEO GAME FAVS

 Phoenix Wright: Ace Attorney

-so far the Only Ace Attorney game i've played, which is a shame bc i really like this game!
+so far the Only Ace Attorney game i've played, which is a shame bc i really like this game! i've since played The Great Ace Attorney Chronicles please clap

-you snuffle around for clues to solve Wacky and Zany court cases with a Loveable Cast of Characters!
+you snuffle around for clues to solve wacky and zany court cases with a loveable cast of characters!

-i don't really have much specific to say bc i haven't played this game in a While, but i remember the court cases being fun and goodness gracious someone out there needs to help Edgeworth with his Unnecessary Feelings
+i don't really have much specific to say bc i haven't played this game in a while, but i remember the court cases being fun and goodness gracious someone out there needs to help Edgeworth with his unnecessary feelings

 Pokemon Legends: Arceus

-im sure that a lot of us who grew up playing Pokemon dreamed of one day running around in the world with our funny little dudes. while Sword and Shield were the first step in that direction, Legends: Arceus is where i first actually felt like i was exploring the world with my guys. sure the graphics Aren't Great, but that never really impeded how much fun i had exploring all the different areas, even if i sometimes paused to be like "haha miserable pop in"
+im sure that a lot of us who grew up playing Pokemon dreamed of one day running around in the world with our funny little dudes. while Sword and Shield were the first step in that direction, Legends: Arceus is where i first actually felt like i was exploring the world with my guys. sure the graphics aren't great, but that never really impeded how much fun i had exploring all the different areas, even if i sometimes paused to be like "haha miserable pop in"

 Pokemon Mystery Dungeon: